A Guide To The Penguin Parade On Phillip Island

 - The little penguins are pretty noisy, especially during the penguin parade.
 They make the distinctively loud “Huk Huk” sound.

 - The penguins are waddling instead of walking upright to save energy.

 Go back to Australian Destinations Guides

-First published in 2018, last updated in April 2021
+First published in 2018, last updated in Jan 2023

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book your tours, accommodation, and rental car, or purchase my book using the links below.
 Thank you!

 TRIP PLANNING RESOURCES